PacFactory/Docs-Exporter-Nextjs/CONTRIBUTING.md

-# Contributing to Astro Documentation PDF Generator
+# Contributing to Nextjs Documentation PDF Generator

 Thank you for your interest in contributing to this project!